 What to wear skiing or snowboarding?
-There are a lot of outfit options out there when it comes to winter sports.
+There are a lot of ski outfit options out there when it comes to downhill skiing.
 It is important to find a good balance of freedom of movement, comfort, staying warm, and staying dry.
 The secret to staying warm and dry while skiing and snowboarding is learning how to dress in layers.

 Nothing is worse than either feeling like your freezing going up the chair lifts or feeling like you are wearing a big wet sponge on a spring day.
 Whether your skiing in Michigan or if you are going out west similar advice applies.